 There is however one exception which was not capture via case studies or surveys, and it is the case of Wootzano, who has found commercial success albeit outside the extreme environment sectors.
-This case seems to be the exception and is presented in the box below.
+This case seems to be the exception and is presented in Case study 7.